 Judgment recovery is a process of collecting money from a debtor that refuses to pay.
 The process is based on a judgment ruled by a court.
 It’s important to remember that, even though the court ruled in your favor and established the debtor needs to pay you what they own, they can’t actually make the debtor pay.
 The debtor can very well refuse to pay, hide their assets, or even disappear to avoid paying the debt.
 This is where private investigators step in and take over.

 When can you ask for Judgment Recovery?

 If the judge rules in your favor and asks the debtor to pay what they own you, you will get a writ of execution.
 This is how the court gives you permission to collect the debt.
 Judgments can be monetary or property awards and used to settle debts or compensate for the wrongdoing.
-They can be obtained during civil trials or debt collection processes, but a simple issue of the judgment is not enough to be sure you’ll get what you’re owned.
+They can be obtained during civil trials or debt collection processes, but a simple issue of the judgment is not enough to be sure you’ll get what you’re owed.

 The hardest part of the process is not getting the judgment in your favor, but enforcing it and having the debt paid.
-Although the writ of execution is a clear permission from the court to go after the debtor’s money and/or assets, things tend to get more complicated when the debtor finds various ways to hide their income and assets.
+Although the writ of execution is clear permission from the court to go after the debtor’s money and/or assets, things tend to get more complicated when the debtor finds various ways to hide their income and assets.